In this article, we cover:

 Pick up at your hostel in Mexico

 In our case, we stayed at the Posada de Abuelito in San Cristobal Las Casas.
-It’s an awesome hostel and they take very good care of their customers.
+It’s an awesome hostel in the Chiapas region and they take very good care of their customers.
 Pick up went very well and we were the first to get into the minibus.

 After that, the minivan crossed the entire city to pick up more travelers in order to get to La Mesilla Frontera, the Guatemalan border town where most travelers go to the Guatemala border.

 The 190-kilometer drive will take about four hours or longer, depending on local circumstances.
 You might need to switch vans one or more times.
 This is not unusual and it’s nothing to worry about.